JORDAN S. KATZ, P.C. (RONNI J. GINSBERG, FSQ., of counsel) Attorney for Mortgage Electronic Registration Systems, Inc.

 There is another entity mentioned in the Mortgage, the entity that has brought the instant application, one identified in the opening section of the mortgage, entitled "Words Used Often In This Document." as follows:

 (C) "MERS" is Mortgage Electro lie Registration Systems, Inc. MFRS is a separate corporation that is acting solely as a nominee for Lender and Lender's successors and assigns.
 MERS is organized and existing under the laws of Delaware, and has an address and telephone of P.O.
 2026, Flint, MI 48501-2026, tel.
-(888) 679-MERSFOR PURPOSES OF RECORDING THIS MORTGAGE, MERS IS THE LENDER OF RECORD.
+(888) 679-MERS.
+FOR PURPOSES OF RECORDING THIS MORTGAGE, MERS IS THE LENDER OF RECORD.
 (Emphasis in original).

 MFRS' ostensible role under the Mortgage is addressed in the two immediately ensuing sections.
 The second section reads: